Christian death metal: Peculiarity

 The Christian metal musician Pekka stated that "in my opinion, you cannot just splash the kinds of 'Jesus loves you, period' style of thing to death metal...One is allowed to do that but it is sort of to break with the style a bit."
 Conversely, Christian rock apologist Eric Sellin argues that "the fact that the lyrics are to the casual or first time listener rather indecipherable, that's just the nature of the scene.
 No one would say that a hymn that's in Latin is wrong because they don't speak the language.
 The shouting of thrash vocals, and death vocals, the growling is inherent in the metal scene."
 Kristiaan Hasselhuhn of the Swedish secular death metal band Inverted stated in a 1993 interview that "I don't like those Christian death metal bands singing about God and that you shall devote your life to him.
 They are not in the scene for the music" but that "there are Christian death metal bands that are quite okay as long as they're not telling you what to do."
 Likewise, Rick Peart of Voices from the Darkside in their review of From the Dead (2018) by the Christian death metal band Corpse concedes that "when we listen to an album, a significant part of what really matters is the value of music, regardless of the lyrical themes or the concept.
 As long as Christian Metal isn't a form of proselytism and evangelization, it's not a problem for me", but maintained that "there's no doubt that morbid and satanic themes are better."

 Common topical themes

 "Necromanicide" by Mortification, from Scrolls of the Megilloth (1992), inverts Satanism into a warning against the profane: "Communication with the dead / Contact with those in the grave ...
 This foul practice must be stopped / Before your cadaver starts to rot / Fall prostrate before the cross / Bathe in the blood of the sacrifice".

-In "Hammering Satan's Head", originally released in 1995 as part of Karrionic Hackitian, Vomitorial Corpulence describe Jesus Christ inflicting gory violence on Satan.
+In "Hammering Satan's Head", originally released in 1995 as part of Karrionic Hacktician, Vomitorial Corpulence describe Jesus Christ inflicting gory violence on Satan.